SnickCH/InsurgencySandstormDedicatedServer/README.md

 Example of my docker-compose.yml for watchtower.
 Make sure you use the correct "schedule" parameters.
 In this example it will always at 8am check for new images, download them (if available) and then restart the container.
 Be aware that the container will be forcibly shutdown - if players are on the server they might not find it very amazing ;)

 This is a single command that starts watchtower.
 It will check for new images, download them (if available) and then restart all containers that have new images available.
 In my example this is done at 21:11:10 (9pm,11min and 10seconds) to show you how to use the schedule parameter.
+The schedule parameter is the only thing you should change, use the rest 1:1.

 ```
 docker run -d --restart=always --name watchtower --volume /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --schedule="10 11 21 * *" --cleanup --rolling-restart --include-stopped --revive-stopped